Canut revolts: Insurrection

 On 21 November 1831 several hundred weavers toured the then independent commune of Croix-Rousse.
 They forced the few weavers still at work to close their workshops, harassing the National Guard.
-Soon after they erected barricades and marched to Lyon with the anarchistic black flag.
+Soon after they erected barricades and marched to Lyon with the black flag, which would later go on to become a symbol of Anarchism.

 On 22 November in Lyon, the workers captured the fortified police barracks at Bon-Pasteur, pillaging the arsenal and stealing weapons in the process.
 Several units of the military guard and the national guard were attacked.
 The infantry attempted to stop them, but was forced to retreat under a hail of tiles and bullets.
 The national guard, most of which was recruited from amongst the canuts, changed sides, joining the insurgents.

 After a bloody battle which caused about 600 casualties (100 dead, 263 injured on the military side, 69 dead, 140 injured on the civilian side), the insurgents captured the town.
 During the night of 22–23 November, General Roguet, commander of the 7th division and mayor Victor Prunelle fled the town.

 The insurgents occupied the town hall.
 At this point, the leaders of the workers were unsure as to the further course of action, having started the strike with the sole intention of making sure the fixed rate on silken goods was being applied correctly.
 A few republicans in the group insisted on using the momentum to form a governmental committee.
 The committee did not make any definite decisions, due to a lack of agenda.
 Not helping the committee's effectiveness was the canuts' refusal to have their insurrection used for political purposes.